boxed/notes/trioptima library docs.rst

 Things that relate to each other should be close together
 ---------------------------------------------------------

-A good example for code where this rule is not applied is django forms:
+A good example for code where this rule is not applied is Django forms:

 .. code:: python